Andrfas/employee-api/README.md

 An application for students to help them find work or courses

-## If you are working on beck-end:
+## If you are working on back-end:

 #### Lift server without api-tests:
 ```